 It's not uncommon for children to have a single seizure, and an estimated 5 percent to 10 percent of the population will experience a seizure at some time in their life.
 Seizures occur when there's a sudden change in the normal way your brain cells communicate through electrical signals.

 Seizure types are organized firstly according to whether the source of the seizure within the brain is localized (partial or focal onset seizures) or distributed (generalized seizures).
 Partial seizures are further divided on the extent to which consciousness is affected.

-- Infantile spasms (West syndrome) is associated with brain development abnormalities, tuberous sclerosis, and perinatal insults to the brain.
-It affects infants which by definition is between 30 days to 1 year of life.
+- Infantile spasms (West syndrome) - Associated with brain development abnormalities, tuberous sclerosis, and perinatal insults to the brain.
+It impacts infants, which by definition are between 30 days to 1 year of life.

 - Dravet's syndrome - Severe myoclonic epilepsy of infancy (SMEI).
 This very rare syndrome is delimitated from benign myoclonic epilepsy by its severity and must be differentiated from the Lennox-Gastaut syndrome and Doose's myoclonic-astatic epilepsy.

 - Benign focal epilepsies of childhood - The most common syndromes comprising the benign focal epilepsies of childhood include Benign Childhood Epilepsy with Centro-Temporal Spikes (or benign rolandic epilepsy), and Benign Childhood Epilepsy with Occipital Paroxysms.

 - Juvenile myoclonic epilepsy (JME) - Begins in patients aged 8 to 20 years.
 These patients have normal IQ and are otherwise neurologically intact.
 JME is thought to be genetic, though that is not to imply that JME will show in immediate family members.